Shrimp and Couscous Stew (Cioppino-style)

 • Cook the shrimp – At this point, the shrimp are added along with the fresh dill, lemon zest, juice, and olives.
 Within 5 minutes the shrimp will be cooked and the dish can be served.

 Above: 1.
 Saute onion, fennel, carrots, garlic.
 2. Add tomato paste and cook for a bit to caramelize the tomato paste (deepens flavor).
-3. Add in pearl couscous and broth.
+3. Add in tomatoes and broth.
+4. the shrimp and then the cooked couscous are added at the end.

 • Serving – This dish is incredibly easy to put together and is so pretty, you might like to bring the entire pot to the table to serve family style.
 It’s worthy of serving on a special occasion, with some crusty bread and a salad!
 Garnish with fresh dill, extra lemon zest, and even lemon wedges with each bowlful.